Contact Traffic and Highway Safety Office

 If you know the court to which court the ticket is answerable, please contact them directly.

-If the ticket was issued by the New York State Police, please submit a non-emergency form with known ticket details.
+If the ticket was issued by the New York State Police, please contact the Troop in which you received the ticket.
+Troop Location Map.

 If the ticket was issued by another law enforcement agency, please contact them directly.
 We do not have access to other law enforcement agency traffic records.